The Intersection of Curiosity & Courage.

 But as I have grown older, I’ve taken to wondering if accepting challenge is not a payoff in and of itself?
 Does not the act of pushing our limits strengthens us, win or lose…assuming we survive?
 Often we are altered in ways we don’t see until later.
 In daring, inquiring exploring, striving despite the risks, we often find ourselves and our limits.

 And somewhere along the way, many of us conclude courage and curiosity are first cousins.
 In the unconscious fire experiment with which I opened this post, I was unaware of the risks.
 My curiosity was not courage.
 But as my self-awareness grew, I have discovered risk often does not deter me.
-And so is it is with many of us.
+And so it is, I think, with many of us.
 We wonder and seek answers.
 We dare, even knowing the risks.
-Sometimes, we discover, it is braving the risk that is the reward.
+Sometimes, we discover braving the risks proves to be the only reward we need.

 What is the most courageous thing you have done and why?
 What did you learn from it?
 Leave us your story in “comments,” if you’re open to sharing.
 And while you’re here, subscribe to my newsletter.